Easy quantum groups: 3b. Envelopes, tori

 where $C=(C_{kl})$ is the Tannakian category of $G$. \end{definition}

 At the level of examples, most of the known quantum groups $S_N\subset G\subset U_N^+$ are in fact easy.
 However, there are many non-easy examples as well, and we will be back to this later.
-Moving ahead now, we can fine-tune all this, by using an arbitrary parameter $p\in\mathbb N$, which can be thought of as being an ``easiness level''.
-Let us start with:
+Moving ahead now, we can fine-tune all this, by using an arbitrary parameter $p\in\mathbb N$, which can be thought of as being an ``easiness level'', and we are led to: